krystallopez/krystallopez/README.md

 These are the following languages that I have learned and work with frequently:

-- CSS
+- CSS 🎨
-- JavaScript
+- JavaScript 💽
 - Python :snake:
-- HTML
+- HTML :ht
-- Typescript
+- Typescript ✍️

 <!-- CSS | JavaScript | Python | HTML | Typescript -->